jingshenggg/postgresql_to_kafka_to_neo4j/README.md

 "neo4j.authentication.basic.password": "neo4j123",
 ```

 7. Proceed to testing once everything has been set up.
+If you are stuck, I strongly suggest you to set up kafka -> neo4j first and use producer.sh to do testing by sending json data into the topic to test.
+Once this step is good, you can proceed to set up postgresql -> kafka.
-- Run INSERT in postgres server and check in neo4j:
+- Run INSERT in postgres server and check in neo4j for final testing:
 ![Pg](postgres.png)
 ![Neo4j](neo4j.png)